johnsonandjohnson/Bodiless-JS/packages/bodiless-table/doc/table.md

 ### Design Components

-The table component follows the Bodiless Design Pattern and is easy to style.
+The table component follows the BodilessJS Design Pattern and is easy to style.
 Here is an example demonstrating all possible design components:

 ```js
 import { withDesign, addClasses } from '@bodiless/fclasses';